anpise/Spendlytic/backend/README.md

 # Spendlytic Backend

 Backend service for Spendlytic - A smart expense tracking application.
+This service provides RESTful APIs for authentication, bill/receipt upload and processing, and analytics.
+It integrates with PostgreSQL, AWS, and OpenAI GPT-4o-mini.

+See the [project root README](../README.md) for an overview and the [frontend README](../frontend/README.md) for the web client.

 ## Tech Stack